rollup/hull/.mrm/github/.github/ISSUE_TEMPLATE/BUG.md

   Please - do not - remove this template.
   Please - do not - skip or remove parts of this template.
-  Or your issue may be closed as invalid.
+  Or your issue may be closed.

-  👉🏽 Need support, advice, or help?
-Don't open an issue!
+  👉🏽 Need help or tech support?
+Please don't open an issue!
   Head to https://gitter.im/rollup/rollup or https://stackoverflow.com/questions/tagged/rollupjs

   ❤️ Rollup?
 Please consider supporting our collective:
   👉 https://opencollective.com/rollup/donate
 -->

-* Operating System:
+- Operating System:
-* Node Version:
+- Node Version:
-* NPM Version:
+- NPM Version:
-* Rollup Version:
+- Rollup Version:
-* ${package} Version:
+- ${package} Version:

 ### Expected Behavior